When to visit the vet?

-Arteriosclerosis in dogs is a condition in which the arteryAn artery is a blood vessel that carries blood away from the heart.
-Unlike veins, which return deoxygenated blood to the heart, arteries transport oxygen-rich blood to the body's tissues. walls harden and narrow, leading to restricted blood circulation.
+Arteriosclerosis in dogs is a condition in which the arterial walls harden and narrow, leading to restricted blood circulation.
 This condition can lead to a variety of health problems as it impairs blood flow to vital organs and tissues.

 The most important facts at a glance

-Arteriosclerosis in dogs is a rare but serious condition caused by the hardening and narrowing of the arteries.
-It usually begins with damage to the inner endothelial layer of the arteries, which leads to inflammations and the deposition of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
+Arteriosclerosis in dogs is a rare but serious condition caused by hardening and narrowing of the arteries.
+It usually begins with damage to the inner endothelial layer of the arteries, leading to inflammation and the deposition of cholesterolCholesterol is a fat-like substance found in the body and is necessary for many vital functions, including building cell membranes and producing hormones.
 However, high cholesterol levels in the blood can increase the risk of heart disease. and other fats.
 These deposits, also called plaquesPlaques are deposits or accumulations of substances on the inner or outer surfaces of body tissues.
-In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain., can clog the blood vessels.
+In veterinary medicine, they can occur on the skin, in blood vessels, or in the brain., can block the blood vessels.
 Risk factors include genetic predispositionA predisposition is an innate inclination or susceptibility of an organism to certain diseases or conditions.
-In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., poor nutrition, overweight, and conditions such as diabetes mellitus or hypothyroidism.
+In dogs and cats, there may be a genetic predisposition to certain conditions such as hip dysplasia or certain heart diseases., poor diet, being overweight, and diseases such as diabetes mellitus or hypothyroidism.
 Symptoms range from loss of appetite and weakness to respiratoryRespiratory refers to breathing or the process of breathing.
 Respiratory diseases affect the respiratory tract and can impair the ability to breathe effectively. distress and pain.

 Research aims to better understand the genetic and environmental causes of arteriosclerosis in dogs.
 Scientists are also investigating new diagnostic methods and therapeutic approaches to detect and effectively treat the disease early.
-Genetic research could contribute to reducing the risk of arteriosclerosis in certain dog breeds in the long term.
+Genetic research could help reduce the risk of arteriosclerosis in certain dog breeds in the long term.

 Causes